dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 ## Changing the current directory

 So before we run the game, what is this `cd \sky` command?
-Does it have something to do with the `cd` subfolder where we put out CD-ROM image, perhaps?
+Does it have something to do with the `cd` subfolder where we put our CD-ROM image, perhaps?

 No, that's just a coincidence.
 The `cd` command stands for Change Directory;
-you use it to change the current directory which is displayed as part of the DOS prompt.
+you use it to change the current directory, which is displayed as part of the DOS prompt.
 So let's analyse what these lines we put into the `[autoexec]` section do: